View Research Directory

 A research project of the Department of Archaeology.

-The Tell Nebi Mend Post-Excavation and Publication Project is funded by the Council for British Research in the Levant (CBRL).
-It is intended to bring to publication the results of excavations carried out at this key site in the Orontes Valley of western Syria, by a University College London team, under the directorship of Peter Parr between the 1970s and the 1990s.
+The Tell Nebi Mend Post-Excavation and Publication Project was funded by the Council for British Research in the Levant (£5.6k, 2011).
+It is intended to bring to publication the results of excavations carried out at this key multi-period tell site in the Orontes Valley of western Syria, by a team from University College London, under the directorship of Peter Parr between the 1970s and the early 1990s.